Facts You Probably Don't Know about the Philippine Independence Day

-This June 12, 2022 marks the Philippines 124th independence day, and as we continue to commemorate this vital part of our nation's history, let's take a trip down the memory lane relive our heroes' brave effort in achieving that freedom that we all enjoy in the present day.
+This June 12, 2022 marks the Philippines 124th independence day, and as we continue to commemorate this vital part of our nation’s history, let’s take a trip down the memory lane and relive our heroes’ brave effort in achieving that freedom that we all enjoy in the present day.

 A National Symbol

-A national flag is one important symbol of every country, and for the Filipinos, the Philippine flag is an everyday reminder of our fallen heroes' relentless quest to achieve freedom after being under the Spanish rule for over 300 years.
+A national flag is one important symbol of every country, and for the Filipinos, the Philippine flag is an everyday reminder of our fallen heroes’ relentless quest to achieve freedom after being under Spanish rule for over 300 years.

 On March 6, 1965, President Diosdado Macapagal officially declared May 28th as the National Flag Day, a way to honor our country's pride and symbol.
 Furthermore, an Executive Order No. 79 was issued on May 23, 1994, prolonging the observance from May 28th to June 12th.
 During this period, "All Filipinos are encouraged to display the Philippine flag in all offices, agencies and instruments of government, business establishments, schools, and private homes throughout this period."